usystemsoftwares/tdd-clean-architecture/README.md

 ## Description

-Project developed in typescript with clean architecture + tdd for demonstration purposes.
+Project developed in typescript with clean architecture + tdd for demonstration purposes in [Usystem](https://www.usystem.com.br/).

 ## Installation